ChrisF3r/hello-world-/README.md

 # hello-world-
 my first repository
-I'm learning how to work in Github
+I'm learning how to work in Github.